hdeiner/remote_database_updater/README.md

 <BR/><BR/>
 ![run_Locally_MySQL_step_1_bring_up_image_02](assets/run_Locally_MySQL_step_1_bring_up_image_02.png)\
 <BR/>
 Things are getting more interesting.
 We'll probably do something similar in the future.
-We are setting up an environment for "howarddeiner" in Vault, and identifying where the database connection for that is as well as setting it's started to "created".
+We are setting up an environment for "howarddeiner" in Vault, and identifying where the database connection for that is located well as setting it's status to "created".

 Under the banner of "Waiting for MySQL to start", we are asking a simple request from MySQL ('select count(*) from sys.sys_config;') and looking for a reasonable response.
 If we don't get a reasonable response, we sleep for 5 seconds and try again.
 We see about 20 seconds of time taken while MySQL spins up, as evidenced by 'ERROR 2013 (HY000): Lost connection to MySQL server at 'reading initial communication packet', system error: 2' errors showing up on the console.

-Once we finally are sure that MySQL is ready, we update the status in Vault to "running".
+Once we finally are sure that MySQL is ready, we update the database status in Vault to "running".
 <BR/><BR/>
 ![run_Locally_MySQL_step_1_bring_up_image_03](assets/run_Locally_MySQL_step_1_bring_up_image_03.png)\
 <BR/>
 Now we're seeing remote_database_updater.py do it's magic.

-There are 4 SQL scripts being executed that seperate the database into the schema, static data, spacial data, and test data.
+There are 4 SQL scripts being executed that seperate the database updates into SQL scripts for the schema, static data, spacial data, and test data.
 Each of these is introduced to the database in turn, all controlled by the part of the script that reads
 ```bash
 figlet -w 160 -f small "Create Database"
 cd ../../../..